-We have audited the accompanying consolidated balance sheets of Hub Group, Inc. as of December 31, 2011 and 2010 and the related consolidated statements of income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2011.
+We have audited the accompanying consolidated balance sheets of Hub Group, Inc. as of December 31, 2012 and 2011 and the related consolidated statements of income and other comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2012.
 Our audits also included the financial statement schedule listed in the index at Item 15(b).
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.